grenaud/unix_pipes_tutorial/README.md

 cd documents

-If you want to move to a higher-level directory (the parent directory), you can use:
+If you want to move to the parent directory, you can use:

 cd ..

 If you ever want to return to your home directory, simply type:

 cd

+Also you can combine some of them!
+If you want to move parent folder, then go another directory from there, you can simply write:

+cd ../directory_path

 *ls (List Directory Contents)